seyuboglu/sabri-site/data/notes/pybot/pybot.md

 ```

 _Result_

-# Excercise
-Now try it yourself in the exercise:

 **NOTE**: Although PyBot is simple, programming her is not.
 It can be very challenging, and don't be discouraged if your programs don't work at first.
 PyBot is almost identical to _Karel the Robot_ used in Stanford's Introductory CS course (CS 106A), and students often say it is the hardest part of the course.